 Many people love having cats as pets because they’re fairly low-maintenance — well, compared to dogs, anyway!
 While it’s true that some cats will be perfectly content to chase that same little ball around the house day after day, the majority of cats need more variety and excitement in their lives.
 Without enough of the right toys, cats start seeking out their own fun, and this fun often does not mesh with human ideas of appropriate cat play.

 Some of you may say, “But I have tons of toys scattered all over my house and my cat never plays with any of them!”
-While the toys you have for your cat are probably wonderful, she may just be bored with seeing them all the time — they have lost their initial interest and become part of the surrounding furniture to your cat.
+While the toys you have for your cat are probably wonderful, they may just be bored with seeing them all the time — they have lost their initial interest and become part of the surrounding furniture to your cat.
 Here are the top tips for promoting play with toys:

 - Rotate your toys.
 Put all of the toys away except for a select few, and regularly rotate the toys out for your cat.
-She will be excited every time you bring out an old favorite.
+They will be excited every time you bring out an old favorite.

 - Introduce catnip.
 Some cats can’t resist anything with catnip.
 There are toys that have catnip inside or a pouch to hold catnip.
 You can even rub other toys in catnip before rotating in a new selection from your cache.
 However, even with catnip and even with rotation, the sort of toys that cats bat around the floor will only hold their attraction for a short while.